-The effectiveness of this new Treaty cannot yet be judged.
 Some groups hail its very existence as a major step forward while others see many loopholes.
 It is however, broadly accepted that the Treaty is far from perfect.
 Its terms could have been more robust and inclusive.
 For example, in African conflicts most deaths and injuries are caused by the small arms munitions that are excluded from the treaty.
 In spite of inherent weaknesses the hope is that the Treaty can, in the future, be amended, made stronger and more effective.

 In spite of limitations the fact that a solid foundation for controlling the transfer of arms now exists is good news.
 As of April 2017, 91 member states have ratified, and another 42 states have signed but not yet ratified the ATT.